-SUNY Poly reserves the right to cancel any program described herein and to change any rules governing curriculum, administration, tuition, fees, admission, regulations affecting students, dates, and program content.
+SUNY Poly reserves the right to cancel any program described herein and to change any policies or procedures governing curriculum, administration, tuition, fees, admission, regulations affecting students, dates, and program content.

 Please consult the current undergraduate and graduate catalogs for complete information on SUNY Poly's academic policies and programs.